gogasuknidze/The-electrobrachistochrone/README.md

 K=qE_0(y_A-y).
 $$

-Based on this, the Lorentz factor can be written as
+Based on this, the Lorentz factor becomes

 $$
 \gamma=
 1+\frac{qE_0(y_A-y)}{mc^2}.
 $$

-The relativistic velocity is therefore
+The relativistic velocity can then be expressed as

 $$
 v_{\mathrm{rel}}(y)=